-16 "Blue Team" refers to a group of individuals that conduct operational network vulnerability evaluations and provide mitigation techniques to customers who have a need for an independent technical review of their network security posture.
+&lt;sup>17 "Blue Team" refers to a group of individuals that conduct operational network vulnerability evaluations and provide mitigation techniques to customers who have a need for an independent technical review of their network security posture.
 The Blue Team identifies security threats and risks in the operating environment, and in cooperation with the customer, analyzes the network environment and its current state of security readiness.
 Based on its findings and expertise, the Blue Team provides recommendations that integrate into an overall community security solution to increase the customer's cybersecurity readiness posture.
 Often, a Blue Team is employed by itself or prior to a Red Team deployment to ensure that the customer's networks are as secure as possible before having the Red Team test the systems.
 (Source: NIST Glossary)

-17 For January (Q1), report past year (January 1, 2021 to December 31, 2021); otherwise, provide responses for the previous quarter
+&lt;sup>18 For January (Q1), report past year (January 1, 2021 to December 31, 2021); otherwise, provide responses for the previous quarter unintended consequences to interoperability.
+However, unpatched systems can leave vulnerabilities exposed that can be exploited by adversaries.
+Balancing stability with an up-to-date security posture is a critical measure of whether organizations are taking vulnerability management seriously.

-18 A form of risk assessment that models aspects of the attack and defense sides of a logical entity, such as a piece of data, an application, a host, a system, or an environment.
-(Source: NIST 800-53 Rev. 5) 19 "Centralized" in this context means that the cybersecurity program is coordinating necessary security patches and tracking the efforts in a single centralized location.
-For agencies with components (e.g., bureaus, operating divisions, components, etc.) that manage patch processes independently, this would not be considered as centralized.
+&lt;sup>19 A form of risk assessment that models aspects of the attack and defense sides of a logical entity, such as a piece of data, an application, a host, a system, or an environment.
+(Source: NIST 800-53 Rev. 5)

-- 8.2 Does your patching prioritization process leverage significant automation?20 (yes/no) - 8.2.1 If yes, what percentage of software assets are covered by automation? - 8.3 What elements of the Systems Development Life Cycle (SDLC) contribute to significantly reducing the timeliness of your patching processes (e.g., patches are bundled with other change requests and subsequently require lengthy review processes)?
+- 8.1 Does your agency have a centralized patch management process? (yes/no) - 8.1.1 If no, does your agency set standards for a patch management process? (yes/no) - 8.1.2 Does the agency patching management process utilize the severity of a vulnerability (e.g., CVSS) to prioritize patches? (yes/no) - 8.1.3 Does your agency use methods other than CVSS to analyze the severity of vulnerabilities? (yes/no if yes, state which methods) - 8.1.4 Describe the extent to which the agency applies threat intelligence in its patching process. - 8.2 Does your patching prioritization process leverage significant automation? (yes/no) - 8.2.1 If yes, what percentage of software assets are covered by automation? - 8.3 What elements of the Systems Development Life Cycle (SDLC) contribute to significantly reducing the timeliness of your patching processes (e.g., patches are bundled with other change requests and subsequently require lengthy review processes)?